wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     *   (c) produces to the Secretary, or makes use of, any document knowing that it is not genuine.

-    (2) Every person who commits an offence against this section is liable to a fine of not more than $10,000\.
+    (2) Every person who commits an offence against this section is liable on conviction to a fine of not more than $10,000\.

+    Section 31(2): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Register of postal operators